Uninhabited island: In literature and popular culture

 Published in 1719, Daniel Defoe's novel Robinson Crusoe, about a castaway on a desert island, has spawned so many imitations in film, television and radio that its name was used to define a genre, Robinsonade.
 The novel features Man Friday, Crusoe's personal assistant.
 It is likely that Defoe took inspiration for Crusoe from a Scottish sailor named Alexander Selkirk, who was rescued in 1709 after four years on the otherwise uninhabited Juan Fernández Islands; Defoe usually made use of current events for his plots.
 It is also likely that he was inspired by the Latin or English translations of Ibn Tufail's Hayy ibn Yaqdhan.

 Noel Paul Stookey wrote a song about living on a desert island called "On a Desert Island (With You in My Dreams)" on Peter, Paul & Mary's 1965 album See What Tomorrow Brings.

 Tom Neale was a New Zealander who voluntarily spent 16 years in three sessions in the 1950s and 1960s living alone on the island of Suwarrow in the Northern Cook Islands group.
 His time there is documented in his autobiography, An Island to Oneself.

 In the popular conception, such islands are often located in the Pacific, tropical, uninhabited and usually uncharted.
 They are remote locales that offer escape and force people marooned or stranded as castaways to become self-sufficient and essentially create a new society.
 This society can either be utopian, based on an ingenious re-creation of society's comforts (as in Swiss Family Robinson and, in a humorous form, Gilligan's Island) or a regression into savagery (the major theme of both Lord of the Flies and The Beach).

 In Kensuke's Kingdom, both the book and the film, a boy, Michael, is swept overboard during a storm in the Pacific Ocean while sailing with his family.
-He washes ashore on a island, where he meets Kensuke, a Japanese Navy sailor from World War II, who washed ashore in the last days of the war.
+He washes ashore on an island, where he meets Kensuke, a Japanese Navy sailor from World War II, who washed ashore in the last days of the war.
 Although Michael is rescued, Kensuke stays on the island to defend its wildlife, especially orangutans, from poachers.

 Desert island jokes are also a hugely popular image for gag cartoons, the island being conventionally depicted as just a few yards across with a single palm tree (probably due to the visual constraints of the medium).
 17 such cartoons appeared in The New Yorker in 1957 alone.

 A special variation of the desert island theme appears in H. G. Wells's The War in the Air.
 As part of the cataclysmic global war depicted, the bridges linking Goat Island in the middle of the Niagara Falls to the mainland are cut, and with civilization fast breaking down a few survivors stranded on the island cannot expect rescue and must rely on their own resources—embarking on a grim life-and-death struggle.

 The top "dream vacation" for heterosexual men surveyed by Psychology Today was "marooned on a tropical island with several members of the opposite sex".